-Daniel McFetrich, Fund Manager and Global Sector Specialist – Industrials, said: “In Europe, industrial energy consumption amounts to 26% of total European usage.
+Portfolio manager Dan McFetrich said: “In Europe, industrial energy consumption amounts to 26% of total European usage.
 Clearly, at a time when gas supplies are precarious and energy inflation is high, we would expect demand to increase for technologies that enable electrification and energy savings.”

 But there are manufacturing trends that are also sources of inflation, rather than solutions to it.
 Re-shoring – or the trend for companies to move production closer to demand – is an example of this.
 It has partly been driven by the pandemic when goods needed in Europe or the US were held up by prolonged lockdowns in China.

-“Re-shoring is inherently inflationary,” McFetrich said.
+“Re-shoring is inherently inflationary,” Dan McFetrich said.
 “It’s about companies pursuing the ‘best cost’ rather than the lowest cost option.
 For example, this may imply higher labour costs or costlier components as businesses move production to more expensive regions.
 But the upside is more resilient supply chains, reduced logistics costs, and lower carbon emissions from transportation.”

 And a further aspect of smart manufacturing – automation - has the potential to ease the cost of re-shoring.
 The cost of robots is falling due to economies of scale and rising adoption of automation across a range of industries.
 But many industries are facing labour shortages - which will only worsen due to ageing populations in developed countries – and are having to lift wages to attract workers.

-McFetrich said: “For all industries, automation can result in higher productivity, reduced labour costs and greater energy efficiency – all of which is an extremely attractive proposition at a time of rising inflation.”
+Dan McFetrich said: “For all industries, automation can result in higher productivity, reduced labour costs and greater energy efficiency – all of which is an extremely attractive proposition at a time of rising inflation.”

 Inflation impact is not uniform